 The beauty of our Outaouais River waterfront mixed with natural forest and agriculture will transport you into a world rich in history and culture.

 The Outaouais River

-With it’s 60km or more of waterfront you can easily access all of its watersheds from our 3 main boat launches.
+With it’s 60km or more of waterfront you can easily access all of its watersheds from our 2 main boat launches.
 The first one is situated directly in the heart or our village and is home to our municipal docs.
-There are two other ones situated on chemin de la Baie and another on chemin Algonquin.
+There is another one situated on chemin Algonquin.
 Our municipal boat launches give you access to more than 100 km of waterway on the Outaouais River.

 The Municipal Beach at Côte Jaune

 Situated in the eastern portion of our municipality the Côte Jaune beach is open to the public.
 Swimming with no municipal supervision is allowed and you will find outhouses and picnic tables.
 There is plenty of free parking space.